k8-scalar/k8-scalar/README.md

 helm init
 ```

+## Deploy Heapster monitoring service
+Now with Kubernetes and Helm installed, you should be able to install services on Kubernetes using Helm.

-Afterwards, we want to add the monitoring capabilities to the cluster using Helm.
+Let us add the monitoring capabilities of Heapstwe to the cluster using Helm.
 We install the _monitoring-core_ chart by the following command.
 This chart includes instantiated templates for the following Kubernetes services: Heapster, Grafana and the InfluxDb.
 ```bash
 helm install ${k8_scalar_dir}/operations/monitoring-core
 ```